huggingface/Google-Cloud-Containers/examples/gke/deploy-paligemma-2-with-tgi/README.md

 kubectl apply -f deployment.yaml
 ```

-If you also want to deploy the Ingress to e.g. expose a public IP to access the Service, then you should then copy the following content into a file named `ingress.yaml`:
+Optionally, if you also want to deploy the Ingress to e.g. expose a public IP to access the Service, then you should then copy the following content into a file named `ingress.yaml`:

 ```yaml
 apiVersion: networking.k8s.io/v1